Tax payers with minor procedural default will not be prosecuted: Sitharaman

 She also said that a system of electronic numbering of tax department communication has been implemented that will remove discretion at the level of officers.

-The scheme for assessing tax returns electronically without any personal contact between officials and tax payers notified on Friday allows personal representation in specific circumstances such as appeals against the assessment.
+The scheme for assessing tax returns electronically without any personal contact between officials and taxpayers notified on Friday allows personal representation in specific circumstances such as appeals against the assessment.

 Recently, the income tax department has come under fire over charges of tax terrorism following Cafe Coffee Day founder V G Siddartha's suicide note in which he pointed to harassment by tax authorities.

-Siddhartha said that he felt harassed when the department attached "our shares on two separate occasions to block our Mindtree deal and then taking position of our Coffee Day shares, although revised returns have been filed by us".
+Siddhartha said that he felt harassed when the department attached "our shares on two separate occasions to block our Mindtree deal and then taking a position of our Coffee Day shares, although revised returns have been filed by us".

 "This was very unfair and has led to a serious liquidity crunch," he said.